- What is Federal Work Study (FWS)?

-- How do I become eligible for the FWS program?
+- How do I become eligible for the Federal Work Study program?

-- How do I locate an FWS job?
+- How do I locate a Federal Work Study job?

 - How will I be paid?

-- What happens once I've earned my FWS allocation?
+- What happens once I have earned my Federal Work Study allocation?

-- What if I already have a job or I don't want to work while in school?
+- What if I have a job off campus or I do not want to work while going to school?